eWallet vs Digital Wallet vs Mobile Wallet.

 Let’s start with digital wallet vs eWallet.

-So, it goes without saying that both digital wallets and e-wallets are similar terms.
+So, both digital wallets and e-wallets are similar terms.
 Plus, they also share some similarities.

 For instance, both store your payment info for easy transactions.